DC Military Medical Malpractice Lawyer

 Unfortunately, active-duty members cannot file a medical malpractice lawsuit against the government for negligence that was caused by an active-duty military doctor or facility.
 This is known as the “Feres Doctrine.”
 However, active-duty soldiers can file a lawsuit if their dependent was injured due to medical malpractice.

-Injured people eligible to file a claim include:
+Injured people eligible to file a medical malpractice claim against the government include:

 - Military dependents (such as a spouse) who were harmed due to negligence by a military medical facility or military healthcare professional